from typing import Tuple

 test_key,

-grid_key,= jr.split(key, 5)
+) = jr.split(key, 5)

 # Initialization

-= partial(logdensity_fn, X=X_train, Y=Y_train, mask=mask_train, fill_value=fill_value, model=model)
+logprob = partial(logdensity_fn, X=X_train, Y=Y_train, mask=mask_train, fill_value=fill_value, model=model)

 # Warm up

-= blackjax.window_adaptation(blackjax.nuts, logprob)
+adapt = blackjax.window_adaptation(blackjax.nuts, logprob)

-adapt = adapt.run(warmup_key, initial_position, num_warmup)
+(final_state, params), _ = adapt.run(warmup_key, initial_position, num_warmup)

-(final_state, params), _ = blackjax.nuts(logprob, **params).step
+step_fn = blackjax.nuts(logprob, **params).step

 # Inference

-= inference_loop(inference_key, step_fn, final_state, num_samples)
+states = inference_loop(inference_key, step_fn, final_state, num_samples)

-states = states.position
+samples = states.position

 # Evaluation

-= get_predictions(model, samples, X_train, mask_train, fill_value, train_key)
+predictions = get_predictions(model, samples, X_train, mask_train, fill_value, train_key)

-predictions = get_mean_predictions(predictions)
+Y_pred_train = get_mean_predictions(predictions)

-= get_predictions(model, samples, X_test, mask_test, fill_value, test_key)
+predictions = get_predictions(model, samples, X_test, mask_test, fill_value, test_key)

-predictions = get_mean_predictions(predictions)
+Y_pred_test = get_mean_predictions(predictions)

-= get_predictions(model, samples, grid, mask_grid, fill_value, grid_key)
+pred_grid = get_predictions(model, samples, grid, mask_grid, fill_value, grid_key)

 return Y_pred_train, Y_pred_test, pred_grid